David-Mulder/chatalenka.com/src/index_en.md

     photo1icon: far fa-flag
     photo1photo: /img/surroundings-vlkolinec.jpg
     photo1text: >-
-      A short hike from our villa you can visit the traditionally timeless Slovak village Vlkolinec.
+      A short hike from our cottage you can visit the traditionally timeless Slovak village Vlkolinec.
+With many wooden houses, the bell-tower and a little stream flowing through the middle of this picturesque village.
     photo1title: 'Vlkolinec: Unesco World Heritage site'
     photo2icon: fas fa-utensils
     photo2photo: /img/surroundings - jedlo.jpg